Staying on the Manifold: Geometry-Aware Noise Injection: Experimental validation

-At the same time, performance never significantly deteriorates when using any noise strategy, compared to the baseline trained without noise (Table \ref{tab:relative-MSEs}).
-For some manifolds simple ambient Gaussian noise can suffice: we observe this particularly for manifolds of which only a small part is problematic, such as the \texttt{Bead} (the fat torus).
+Our results show that geometry-aware noise injection provides advantages to ambient space noise on complex manifolds.
+In particular, geodesic and Brownian motion noise yield lower errors on "wigglier" geometries, such as the \texttt{SwissRoll}, and they also exhibit greater robustness to the noise intensity hyperparameter (Figure \ref{fig:robustness}).
+This indicates that geometric approaches can both improve generalisation and reduce sensitivity to hyperparameter choices.
+At the same time, performance rarely significantly deteriorates when using any noise strategy, compared to the baseline trained without noise (Table \ref{tab:relative-MSEs}).
+For some manifolds, simple ambient Gaussian noise can suffice, particularly for those of which only a small part is problematic, such as the \texttt{Bead} (the fat torus).
 Here, Gaussian noise only leads to misleading samples near the genus.
 Since the surface area of the genus is proportionally small, the overall error remains low.
-The \texttt{SwissRoll}, on the other hand, is sensitive to Gaussian noise everywhere, and hence our methods work better.
-For completeness, we report results across all tested manifolds, even when geometry-aware strategies do not provide measurable gains.
+The \texttt{SwissRoll}, on the other hand, is sensitive to Gaussian noise everywhere, and our strategies work better.
+For completeness, we report results across all manifolds, even when geometry-aware strategies do not provide measurable gains.

+\paragraph{Which is the better strategy?} Though both geodesic noise and Brownian motion noise perform equally well under certain conditions, Brownian motion noise is computed more efficiently than geodesic noise, which requires solving the exponential map with high precision.
+Due to the stochastic nature of Brownian motion, it is less affected by the resolution of the time discretisation which allows for speeding up the sampling process.
+For these reasons, we restrict further analyses to only consider our geometry-aware Brownian motion strategy.